ChethanKumar485/CartPay_Project/README.md

 CartPay reimagines the supermarket checkout experience by moving billing, item verification, payment, and bagging directly into the shopping cart itself.
 By combining low-cost IoT hardware (barcode scanning + weight sensing) with a robust backend and clear anti-mismatch logic, it directly addresses the long-queue problem common in supermarkets, while also giving store owners better inventory visibility, reduced losses from mismatches/theft, and richer analytics.
 The phased roadmap makes it practical to start as a single-cart college prototype and scale up to a full store deployment over time. still more implementation will be done,in further days.

+---

+## 🤝 Contributing

+Contributions are welcome!
+To contribute:
+Contributions are welcome!
+Feel free to fork this repository and submit pull requests.

+---

+## 📄 License

+This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

+Copyright © 2026 Chethan Kumar

+---